For love... and citizenship?

 I recently started dating someone who is living in my country for school.
 They are here on a student visa which expires in a few months.
 To be honest, I am having very strong feelings for this person and although it hasn't come up in conversation, I was curious to know more about "green card marriages."
 Could I get in trouble if we decide to get married so they can stay?
 What type of consequences might that have?
 How long would we have to be married for in order for them to get a green card?
 What would happen if things fell through and we got divorced — would they be sent back?
 Any information would be helpful!

-Should you and your partner come to the decision that you do want to get married, there are several steps you’ll need to take.
-To get the ball rolling, there are many forms that you’ll need to submit to the United States Citizenship and Immigration Services (USCIS), most of which cost money.
-If the person you’re dating is already in the United States on a student visa, no initial paperwork will need to be filed — you’ll simply need to get married.
-Once you’re wed, your partner will be eligible to apply for a Green Card.
-Three years after your partner’s Green Card is obtained, she or he may file for United States citizenship.
-For more details on this process, take a gander at USCIS’ website or find a USCIS office near you.
+If you and your partner come to the decision that you do want to get married, there are several steps that’ll be necessary.
+To get the ball rolling, there are many forms that are required by the United States Citizenship and Immigration Services (USCIS), most of which cost money.
+This process may include applying for visas, and it may vary based on your citizenship status and your partner’s current residency status.
+Once you’re wed, your partner will be eligible to apply for a Permanent Resident Card, more commonly known as a Green Card.
+This card allows for permanent residence in the U.S., along with the ability to legally work.
+Three years after your partner’s Green Card is obtained, they may file for United States citizenship.
+For more details on this process, you can take a gander at USCIS’ website or find a USCIS office near you.